phf/mkgpt/README.md

 - `--name <name>`
   set the name of the entry in the GPT
 - `--type <type>`
-  set the type of the entry, either a GUID, MBR partition ID _in decimal_ or one of the known paritition types
+  set the type of the entry, either a GUID, numeric MBR-style partition ID, or one of the known partition types
 - `--uuid <guid>`
-  specify the UUID of the partition in the GPT (defaults to a random uuid)
+  specify the UUID of the partition in the GPT (defaults to a random UUID)

 ### Known partition types

-- `system` EFI sytem partition
+- EFI system partition: `system`
-- `bios` BIOS boot partition
+- BIOS boot partition: `bios`
 - FAT types: `fat12`, `fat16`, `fat16b`, `fat32`, `fat16x`, `fat32x`, `fat16+`,
   `fat32+`
 - NTFS types: `ntfs`
-- Linux types: `linux`
+- Linux types: `linux`, `swap`

 ### GUID format